Switch to हिंदी

 2. Spironolactone or birth control pill in women.
 These medicines help to control fluctuating hormonal levels and control acne breakouts.

 3. Isotretinoin to treat severe acne or cysts.
 It reduces the size of sebaceous glands and increases the shedding of skin cells, which ultimately reduces the development of acne.
 However, the drug has potential psychiatric side effects.
+Pregnant women should not take medicines containing isotretinoin as the drug can cause miscarriage, premature birth or birth defects.

 The treatment may vary depending on the type of acne.
 The treatment options for acne include medications such as retinoids, isotretinoin, benzoyl peroxide, salicylic acid, azelaic acid; the application of medicines or antibiotics on the skin; or even hormonal treatment.